 What Permissions Are Required?

-The good thing about the guide is that the graphical interface allows you to choose which area of your property that you want to investigate the rules and how they apply to what you wish to do.
+The good thing about the Government guide is that the graphical interface allows you to choose the area of your property for which you want to investigate the rules and how they apply to what you wish to do.
 The areas fall into the following categories: